Translated and Untranslated

 Currently, both translations are verified which is indicated with the following greyed-out icon:

 Now we are changing the English translation to "Proceed" for the same

 button_next key.
-Note what happens to the status of the Latvian translation:
+Note what happens to the status of the Russian translation:

 This translation is now marked as unverified automatically!
 Why is that?
 As long as the base language value for the given key was updated, you will probably need to adjust translations for all other languages as well.
 Therefore, to remind you about that, Lokalise automatically marks all these translations as unverified.

 Once the unverified translation is updated, it will be marked as verified again.